gauravjavheri/RestClient/README.md

 1. Download executions
 2. Support for HTTP PUT,DELETE, OPTIONS methods.
+3. Request TimeOut

 ## How to use

+Note : One can refer testcases for better understanding of usage of library.

 ### Add Library Jar to classpath